MEASURE:

 - Business travel – any travel undertaken by Preserve employees on behalf of Preserve

 - Employee commuting - some members of the Preserve team take the train to work, while others bike, walk, drive or work from home.
-We gathered information on office trips made, modes of transport, and distances traveled.
+We gather information on office trips made, modes of transport, and distances traveled.

 - Downstream transportation and distribution – delivering our products to our customers